 A first-year beekeeper e-mailed to say he was excited to see a new virgin queen in the act of emerging from her cell.
 But that was three whole days ago and still no eggs!
-He wanted to know if he should should replace her.
+He wanted to know when his queen would begin to lay, or if he should replace her.

 My answer?
 Holy guacamole, give the woman a chance!
 These things take time.
 Newborn babes do not start mating and carrying on for at least a few days.